-Alice and Friends – If it’s been awhile since you checked out this Uptown Korean-inspired spot, you need to go back.
-It’s no longer affiliated with Loving Hut, and as such, the ingredients are fresh, the dishes flavorful and creative and dare I say – healthy!
+Alice and Friends – One of the few restaurants where all three members of my human family can find something they like.
+Lots of Korean-inspired dishes, but also one of Tony’s favorite cheeseburgers in the city so there’s truly something for everyone.
+The ingredients are fresh, the dishes flavorful and creative and dare I say – healthy!
 Desserts are made in house, and the owner is maybe the nicest person alive.

 Paulie Gee’s – Although this is an omni spot, Paulie Gee’s is a Chicago vegan cult favorite because they have an entire vegan pizza menu complete with housemade veggie sausage and two types of vegan cheese.
-They also offer vegan desserts from Pie, Pie My Darling and Temptation vegan ice cream – and, the owner has been super awesome to the vegan community, coming out to vegan pop-ups and other events to show support and to learn about new options for his menu.
+They also offer vegan desserts and, the owner has been super awesome to the vegan community, coming out to vegan pop-ups and other events to show support and to learn about new options for his menu.

 Duck Duck Goat – All of Top Chef champion Stephanie Izard’s restaurants have an entirely separate vegetarian and/or vegan menu. just ask when you’re being seated.
-Duck Duck Goat is my husband’s favorite place, all but 2-3 items on the vegetarian menu can be made vegan, and when we dined here recently there was even a vegan dessert option.
+Duck Duck Goat is my husband’s favorite place, all but 2-3 items on the vegetarian menu can be made vegan.
 You’ll need reservations for a Friday or Saturday so plan ahead!